Eskodevelop/number-guessing-game/README.old.md

 # Number guessing game

 ## Short description
-Number guessing game is simple game, the rule is from 10 attempts to guess a random number. it is easy to use, without any account.
+Number guessing game is simple game, the rule is from 10 attempts to guess a random number.There is some messages, if the number is less than or greater than the selected number, and also alert messages for the game over or win.
+It is easy to use, without any account.

 # Aplication's main features
 ## Project features: